JustusStorm/Menu-Page/README.md

 # Menu-Page

-<h2>Mock webpage for a resturant in New York, included are 3 food options that are clickable to show a description of the dish.
+Mock webpage for a resturant in New York, included are 3 food options that are clickable to show a description of the dish.